tcolar/pubg_mobile/recoil.md

 #### 7.72 ARs

 - As everone knows the AKM and berryl have very high vertical recoil, but as you can see the first 5 bullets are pretty god and that is enough to kill someone
-- The Groza is any harder to handle than the 5.56 AR, yet does a lot more damage, use it !
+- The Groza is not any harder to handle than the 5.56 AR, yet does a lot more damage, use it !
 - As far as burst weapons go, The mutant seems way more accurate than the M16A4

 ![](spray/akm.PNG) ![](spray/groza.PNG) ![](spray/m762.PNG) ![](spray/mutant.PNG)

 #### LMGs

-- The DP28 is any harder to handle than the 5.56 AR, yet does a lot more damage, use it !
+- The DP28 is any not harder to handle than the 5.56 AR, yet does a lot more damage, use it !
-- The M249 as a crazy pattern, keep in minf it's 50 bullets and meant to spray but that left recoil is crazy
+- The M249 has a crazy pattern, keep in mind it's 50 bullets though, and meant to spray, but that left recoil is wild

 ![](spray/m249.PNG) ![](spray/dp28.PNG)

 #### DMRs

-- The Mini15 and QBU have very low recoil, especially horizontal, making them easy to use
+- The Mini15 and QBU have fairly low recoil, especially horizontal, making them easy to use
-- The SKS seems to have a strong left recoil, maybe that'swy I can't land multiple shots with it
+- The SKS seems to have a weird strong left recoil, maybe that's why I can't land multiple shots with it
 - The VSS s not a real DMR, but look at this beautiful grouping !

 ![](spray/mini14.PNG) ![](spray/qbu.PNG) ![](spray/sks.PNG) ![](spray/slr.PNG) ![](spray/vss.PNG)